F5Networks/f5-aws-cloudformation/supported/standalone/1nic/readme.md

 **/config/verifyHash section**

 Note the hashes and script-signature may be different in your template.
-It is important to check there is a script-signature line present in the location shown.<br>
+The important thing to check is that there is a script-signature line present in the location.<br>

 ```json